PranavDev/Machine-Learning_Algos/README.md

-•	In case you plan to manually assign dataset index, you can do so to the Dt_test but make sure you change the value of the variables, train_set and test_set, since it keeps a count of how many samples are being used for training and testing. o	E.g. Say you want to test the pose.mat
+•	In case you plan to manually assign dataset index, you can do so to the Dt_test but make sure you change the value of the variables, train_set and test_set, since it keeps a count of how many samples are being used for training and testing.

+  E.g. Say you want to test the pose.mat
   You want to assign 4 values to testing, j = 1, 3, 7, 9 to Dt_test, and rest 9 to training,
   Dt_train, you can do so.
 Just change the variable: test_set = (4 values) * 68 = 272 and
   train_set = (9 values) * 68 = 612.
   When you change the number of testing indices, you will have to change the variable named test_set and train_set too.
 Else accuracy won’t be calculated correctly/accurately.